Research Fund Manager Pre-Award - 113965

 Thorough knowledge of applicable compliance requirements related to use of human or animal subjects in research, financial conflict of interest, biosafety, etc.

-Demonstrated competence in the use of spreadsheet and database software in financial analysis, fiscal management and financial reports.
-Demonstrated experience designing financial management tools to administer complex awards.
-Demonstrated experience in budget preparation using automated spreadsheet systems.
+Proven competence in the use of spreadsheet and database software in financial analysis, fiscal management and financial reports.
+Experience designing financial management tools to administer complex awards.
+Experience in budget preparation using automated spreadsheet systems.

 Maintains current knowledge of compliance regulations in all areas of research administration.
 Proven ability to review accounts in relation to shifting income/expenditure, audit spending trends and historical expenditures, analyze statements for balance of funds, provide projections, audit for appropriateness of expenses against agency regulations, and make sound recommendations for budget adjustments.